SerggioPizzella/grad-portfolio/content/index.md

-For a project report, pleae complete guide, please read the [[Reading Guide]].
+For a complete project report, please read [[Project Report.pdf]].
+Otherwise feel free to jump around or follow the [[Reading Guide]].